abinit/abinit/doc/mkdocs-tutorials/base3.md

 Note:

-  1. the last Gamma point is in another cell of the reciprocal space than the first one, this choice allows to construct the X-U-Gamma line easily ;
+  1. the last Gamma point is in another cell of the reciprocal space than the first one, this choice allows to construct the X-U-Gamma line easily;

   2. the k-points are specified using reduced coordinates - in agreement with the input setting of the primitive 2-atom unit cell - in standard textbooks, you will often find the L, Gamma or X point